oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 > Neither `baseScore` nor `baseSeverity` has the correct value according to the specification.

-> A tool MAY set the correct values as computed according to the specification as quick fix.
+> A tool MAY set the correct values as computed according to the specification as a quick fix.

 ### 6.1.10 Inconsistent CVSS <a id='inconsistent-cvss'></a>